digiaonline/lumen-sparkpost/README.md

 Copy the configuration template in `config/sparkpost.php` to your application's `config` directory and modify according to your needs.
 For more information see the [Configuration Files](http://lumen.laravel.com/docs/configuration#configuration-files) section in the Lumen documentation.

 The only required config is the API `key`, which you can get on your SparkPost account pages.
+Please note that the default configuration uses synchronous sending mode.
+If you want to change that, set the `async` option to `true` instead.

 ### Bootstrapping